OWASP TOP 10 VULNERABILITIES

 What is OWASP and the OWASP Top 10?

 The Open Web Application Security Project (OWASP) is a non-profit organization dedicated to providing unbiased, practical information about application security.
-The OWASP Top 10 represents a broad consensus on the most critical web application security flaws.
-The errors on this list occur frequently in web applications, are often easy to find, and easy to exploit.
-They are dangerous because they will frequently allow attackers to completely take over your software, steal data, or prevent your software from working at all.
+The OWASP Top 10 Web Application Security Risks was updated in 2017 to provide guidance to developers and security professionals on the most critical vulnerabilities that are commonly found in web applications, which are also easy to exploit.
+These 10 application risks are dangerous because they may allow attackers to plant malware, steal data, or completely take over your computers or web servers.

 Meeting OWASP Compliance Standards is the First Step Toward Secure Code

-Our research reveals that applications are continuing to emerge in production with OWASP Top 10 vulnerabilities (see chart below), even as the news headlines about data breaches proliferate.
-One reason for this disconnect is the misconceptions around what application security is, and is not.
+Our research reveals that applications continue to fail OWASP Top 10 policy (see chart above), even though these security vulnerabilities are easy to find and fix.
+One reason for this disconnect is that developers are not well trained in cybersecurity and secure coding practices.
+Security teams also have misconceptions around what application security is, and is not.
 A one-time scan or pen test of a handful of business-critical apps is not effective application security.
 A program that continuously assesses the applications an organization builds, buys or assembles — from inception to production — is effective application security.
 Find out more about application security misconceptions with our Application Security Fallacies and Realities guide.

 Application security affects all organizations in all industries, but our research has found that different OWASP Top 10 flaws are more prevalent in different industries.
 Organizations should use this information to shift their focus to the most pressing issues facing their particular sector.
-Check out our State of Software Security: Focus on Industry Verticals for details.
+Check out our State of Software Security report for details.

 A Guide to Testing for the OWASP Top 10

-As software increases in importance, and breaches continue to proliferate through the application layer, organizations will need a new approach to security.
+As software increases in importance, and attackers continue to target the application layer, organizations will need a new approach to security.
 An application security program that uses a mix of technologies and services to secure the entire application landscape, and each application throughout its lifecycle, is becoming a necessity.
 This mix should include:

 - Tools and processes that enable developers to find and fix vulnerabilities while they are coding